Analysis: Punch-drunk airlines seek succour from transatlantic opening

 “The North Atlantic is historically the most disciplined traffic region,” Spohr told investors.
 “I expect this discipline (to) prevail.”

-United Airlines (UAL.O), American Airlines (AAL.O) and Delta Air Lines (DAL.N) have added summer routes to countries like Iceland and Greece that plan to welcome vaccinated travellers.
+United Airlines, American Airlines and Delta Air Lines have added summer routes to countries like Iceland and Greece that plan to welcome vaccinated travellers.

 Consumers are showing some interest.